★★★★★ (x infinity)

 Filed Under: Stunning in its simplicity, ravenous in its message.

 This book is unlike anything I have ever read, and I am utterly emotionally ruined by it.

 Seriously.
 This book has fucked me up.

-I started reading this in the morning and I didn’t put it down until I read the last page that evening.
+I started reading in the morning and I didn’t put it down until I read the last page that evening.
 I was completely obsessed, completely enthralled and emotionally enamoured.

 I’ve taken a couple of days to think about this review because I want it to be coherent and not preachy, but I’m definitely about to go on a rant of epic proportions filled with long quotes, so buckle up buttercups.

 It’s about gender equality and gender roles and gender assumptions.
 It’s about the groups we align ourselves with, the lines in the sand we draw as tribes.
 The hate we have.
 The resentment we have.
-How women feel about our social history and how it doesn’t matter until it happens to a man.
+How women feel about social history and how it doesn’t matter until it happens to a man.
 It’s about how blind we are to our shared wants and needs.
 And how if we just worked together we could change things.

 It’s also creepy with elements of suspense.

-Good evening, I’m your host, Melissa Hope and thank you for joining me on BCN’s number-one primetime television talk show The Melissa Hope House… [Guests], what do you make of these specific cases and the controversial circumstances surrounding how, in particular, they occurred?
+Good evening, I’m your host, Melissa Hope and thank you for joining me on BCN’s number-one primetime television talk show The Melissa Hope Hour… [Guests], what do you make of these specific cases and the controversial circumstances surrounding how, in particular, they occurred?